simplecore-inc/stage-flow/website/docs/guide/core-concepts.md

 - **Engine**: The core that manages everything
 - **Configuration**: How you define your stage machine
 - **Lifecycle**: The events that occur during stage changes
+- **StageRenderer**: The component that automatically renders stages
+- **StageFlowProvider**: The context provider that makes the engine available

 ## Stages